ioccc-src/winner/2020/ferguson2/README.md

 An online simulator appears correct but I don't see the option to change that part.

-If you notice in the Q() function where I set up specific pointers and other data there is a call to the macro 'q' but I only refer to the first ring setting (of which I no longer even know which element it is!
+If you notice in the `Q()` function where I set up specific pointers and other data there is a call to the macro `q` but I only refer to the first ring setting (of which I no longer even know which element it is!
 Or was it position?
 I don't even know that now for certain).
 That's because the Python code did that (though very differently of course) but I also had to bug-fix the Python in another